Location

 President's Day- Third week in February on a Monday

 Parent/ Guardian Observation Days are held in May during the last week of the session.
 The dates will be announced by email directly to families.
-Due to on-going COVID issues, BCBA reserves the right to limit the number of people who can attend an observation or to cancel the observation days altogether.

 Class Descriptions